edilan-ribeiro/human-resources/README.en.md

 This is a website for a Human Resources (HR) company, designed with a focus on efficiency and ease of maintenance.
 The site structure was developed to ensure a clear separation of responsibilities, which improves code organization and facilitates future updates.

-Dynamic website data, such as information about services, staff, and contacts, is stored in a .json file.
+Dynamic website data, such as information about services is stored in a .json file.
 This storage method allows for a simpler and faster update of the information displayed on the website, without the need to modify the source code.
-This is particularly useful for HR companies where data can change frequently, such as company updates, or additional services.
+This is particularly useful for HR companies where data can change frequently, such as additional services.

 <br>